liqotech/liqo/docs/usage/service-continuity.md

 This means that in the (rare) case that the failed node becomes ready again and without an OS restart, the containers in the pod will not be gracefully deleted by the API server because the entry is not in the database anymore.
 The side effect is that zombie processes associated with the pod will remain in the node until the next OS restart or manual cleanup.
 ```

-## High-availability Liqo components

-Liqo allows to deploy the most critical Liqo components in high availability.
-This is achieved by deploying multiple replicas of the same component in an **active/standby** fashion.
-This ensures that, even after eventual pod restarts or node failures, exactly one replica is always active while the remaining ones run on standby.

-The supported components in high availability are:

-- ***liqo-gateway***: ensures no cross-cluster connectivity downtime.
-The number of replicas is configurable through the Helm value `gateway.replicas`
-- ***liqo-controller-manager***: ensures the Liqo control plane logic is always enforced.
-The number of replicas is configurable through the Helm value `controllerManager.replicas`

-Look at the [install customization options section](InstallCustomization) for further details on how to configure high availability during Liqo installation.